 The granules are very porous and can absorb large amounts of fuel.
 Exposure to fire will cause a long, sustained, and large explosion.
 In most cases, the compound is very stable and can only become explosive in certain conditions.

 Food preservation is another area that is using ammonium nitrate.
 The compound makes an excellent cold pack when one bag of water and one bag of the compound are united.
 Temperatures can drop to 2 or 3 degrees Celsius very rapidly.

 How to Use Ammonium Nitrate

 Ammonium nitrate in gardens is made stable with other compounds.
 The fertilizer is an almost instantly useable form of nitrogen due to its porosity and solubility.
-It provides nitrogen from both the ammonia and the nitrate.
+It provides nitrogen from both ammonia and nitrate.